LIVERPOOL CITY COUNCIL IS IN £62 MILLION DEBT!

 TOM MARSHAL LIB DEM

-PHIL MOFFATT LIB DEM
+MOFFATT LIB DEM

 RICHARD KEMP LIB DEM